marselsotiri/hoxton-node-project-frontend/README.md

 # We Chat

 We Chat is a communication app wich is recreated by me and one of my peers.
-You can send and recive text messages.
+You can send and recive text messages there.

 ## Run Locally